xrdocs/virtual-routing/_tutorials/2022-08-29-xrd-with-docker-compose-control-plane.md

 ```

 Perfect!
 With this example we were able to bring up a mixed topology of Linux and XRd docker instances, and establish end-to-end connectivity with just a couple of steps, a significantly simplified bring-up flow for a more complex environment as compared to the standalone docker container bring-up with `launch-xrd` that we tried in the earlier tutorial.
 Take a crack at the other samples in the `samples/` directory of the `xrd-tools/` repository using the exact same steps as above to get used to the nuances of this workflow.
-Next up - Launching XRd on Kubernetes using Kubernetes In Docker (KIND)!
+Next up - Setting up Kubernetes using Kubernetes In Docker (KIND) on the host machine to launch XRd on K8s!
 {: .notice--success}